‘The Originals’ Teasers: EP Reveals ‘The Key To Unraveling The Whole Mystery’

 Warning: This article may contain spoilers for The Originals.

-The Originals premiered Season 4 tonight, and,as expected by the Season 3 finale, the new installment delivered on promises to amp things up for the entire Mikaelson clan.
+The Originals premiered season 4 tonight and, as expected by the season 3 finale, the new installment delivered on promises to amp things up for the entire Mikaelson clan.
 Even amid an ongoing conflict with one time ally Marcel (Charles Michael Davis), Klaus (Joseph Morgan) and his siblings found themselves also facing a new mystery at the hands of an unexpected new player.
-The Originals‘ showrunner Michael Narducci teased what tonight’s season premiere means for the Mikaelsons, and gave just a few spoilers.
-Charles Michael Davis opened up about his role in Season 4 and how Marcel will evolve, as The Originals plays out its fourth cycle.
+As The Originals‘ showrunner Michael Narducci teases what tonight’s season premiere means for the Mikaelsons and gives just a few spoilers, Charles Michael Davis opens up about his role in season 4 and how Marcel will evolve, as The Originals plays out its fourth cycle.

 The Originals Boss Michael Narducci On A New Mystery And A New Hope